Why Yard Grading and Landscaping Matter for Your Home’s Foundation

 - Catch-Basins: Catch-basins are designed to blend in with your landscaping, making them the perfect additions to a pre-built home.
 These basins keep the drains surrounding your home free of debris.
 You can cover them in loose gravel to ensure that water continues to flow freely out of and away from your home.

 - Gutters and Downspouts: It’s possible you already have grading-proof protective measures installed around your home.
 They’ll only continue to protect your home from poor drainage, however, if you maintain them.
-You’ll need to regularly clean your gutters if you want to keep them from overflowing.
-Similarly, you’ll want to make sure your downspouts are properly aligned, or they won’t direct water away from your home.
+It’s important to regularly clean your gutters if you want to keep them from overflowing.
+Similarly, make sure your downspouts are properly aligned, or they won’t direct water away from your home.

 How Professionals Repair and Protect Your Home

-If your home has sustained damage because of poor grading, it’s important to remedy the issues and prevent them from happening again.
+If your home has sustained damage because of poor grading or landscaping, it’s important to remedy the issues and prevent them from happening again.
 Foundation repair professionals like Indiana Foundation Service understand how challenging this can be, but our customizable permanent repairs are the answer.

 Depending on your home’s damage, we may recommend the following solutions: